29/06/2020, 17:00 — 18:00 — Room P3.10, Mathematics Building Online

-Raffaele Resta, Istituto Officina dei Materiali, CNR, Trieste, Italy
+Raffaele Resta, Instituto Officina dei Materiali, CNR, Trieste, Italy

 The insulating state of matter: a geometrical theory